DSLR Film Scanning vs Lab Scanning: Which Is Right for You?

 Who Should Choose Lab Scanning?

-Lab scanning may be better if you:
+Lab scanning may be the better option if you:

 • Prefer convenience

-• Shoot occasionally
+• Shoot film occasionally

 • Do not want to invest in equipment